-- Center in 1st axis Q216 (absolute value): Center of the pitch circle in the main axis of the working plane - Center in 2nd axis Q217 (absolute value): Center of the pitch circle in the secondary axis of the working plane - ▶ Pitch circle diameter Q244: Diameter of the pitch circle - Starting angle Q245 (absolute value): Angle between the main axis of the working plane and the starting point for the first machining operation on the pitch circle - Stopping angle Q246 (absolute value): Angle between the main axis of the working plane and the starting point for the last machining operation on the pitch circle.
+- ► Center in 1st axis Q216 (absolute value): Center of the pitch circle in the main axis of the working plane - ▶ Center in 2nd axis Q217 (absolute value): Center of the pitch circle in the secondary axis of the working plane - ▶ Pitch circle diameter Q244: Diameter of the pitch circle - ➤ Starting angle Q245 (absolute value): Angle between the main axis of the working plane and the starting point for the first machining operation on the pitch circle - ▶ Stopping angle Q246 (absolute value): Angle between the main axis of the working plane and the starting point for the last machining operation on the pitch circle (does not apply to complete circles).
 Do not enter the same value for the stopping angle and starting angle.
-If you enter the stopping angle greater than the starting angle, machining will be carried out counterclockwise; otherwise, machining will be clockwise.
+If you enter the stopping angle greater than the starting angle, machining will be carried out counterclockwise; otherwise, machining will be clockwise. - ➤ ANGLE STEP Q247 (incremental): Angle between two machining operations on a pitch circle.
+If you enter an ANGLE STEP of 0, the TNC will calculate the ANGLE STEP from the STARTING and STOPPING ANGLES and the number of pattern repetitions.
+If you enter a value other than 0, the TNC will not take the STOPPING ANGLE into account.
+The sign for the ANGLE STEP determines the working direction (- = clockwise).